$2.75+ Billion listed since 2006 . . . Officially #1 in New England!!!

 A. When a property is listed in the MLS as an "Entry Only Listing", it is identified as such so Buyer's Agents know that is a limited service listing.
 That way Agents know the Agent that listed the property (Listing Agent) is only entering the property in the MLS and does not provide any other services to the Seller.

 Q. What forms do I need to submit?

 A. In order to stay in compliance with Federal & State Laws, State Licensing Statutes, and MLS Rules and Regulations all the required forms must be submitted before your property can be listed in MLS.
 (Listing Agreement, MLS Listing Detail Form, Appropriate Property Disclosures and at least one Photo).

 Q. How do Agents/Buyers contact me?

 A. Buyers/Agents contact the Seller directly to set up showings.
 The Seller's contact information appears in the "Showing Instructions" of the MLS for the Buyer's Agents to see, so they do not have to look any further than that.
 It is also on EntryOnly.com for Buyers to see.
-If a Buyer calls our office, there is a live receptionist that gives your contact information to them, and any email inquiries are forwarded to the Seller.
+If a Buyer calls our office, there is a live receptionist that gives them your contact information, and any email inquiries are forwarded to the Seller.
 However, per MLS Rules, it is a violation to have a Seller's contact information to appear in the MLS description.
-So, all callers are directed to contact the Seller directly.
+So, all callers are instructed to contact the Seller directly.